LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 ### 2.1 Data Exploration

 Techniques we used to explore our data include:
-- Reviewing data types
+- Reviewing data types using `.dtypes`
-- Summary statistics
+- Summary statistics using `.describe()`
-- Histogram visualization
+- Histogram visualization using `sns.histplot`
-- Identifying basic trends between features
+- Identifying basic trends between features using a Pearson Correlation Matrix

 ### 2.2 Preprocessing